Joe Micik has never been afraid to put pen to paper.

 Joe’s particular areas of knowledge are in sports, especially those on the collegiate level, news and politics, science fiction, broadcast radio, and most especially, humor.

-He is also a co-founder at Fieend, a content provider.
-Amongst Fieend, Soaring to Glory, and other ventures, Joe has written over 1,000 articles for internet audiences over the past three years.
+Amongst all of his ventures, Joe has written over 2,000 articles for internet audiences over the past several years.

 Joe holds a B.A. from Boston College (2008) in communications and history.
 His favorite dorm room was in Rubenstein Hall, since it was only a one-minute walk from campus dining.
 This made mozzarella stick & chicken finger runs at "late night" very simple.
 Did I mention that he gained a "Freshman 25" as opposed to the normal 15?
 And yet, you may marvel at the boyish figure he has maintained (don’t worry about the "boyish" thing: he’s legal).